 What do horses and overcoming chemical dependency and addiction have to do with one another?
 The answer is recovery.
-At Phoenix Rising, equine therapy is one of the many treatment options for clients in rehab.
+Equine therapy is one of the many treatment options for clients in rehab.
 Equine therapy works well even if you aren’t a horse person.
-Here’s what the benefits of our equine therapy program bring to the table when it comes to recovering from addiction.
+Here are the benefits of an equine therapy drug rehab program when it comes to recovering from addiction.

 Equine therapy is horse therapy.
 What we mean by this is that equine therapy is a form of therapy that uses live horses to help people get out of their minds and bodies and connect with their emotions.

 Individuals that suffer from addiction use equine-assisted psychotherapy to connect with their inner selves so that they can come to terms with their addiction triggers.
 Equine therapy is also a great way for individuals that suffer from addiction to cope with their addiction triggers.